OctopusDeploy/docs/docs/tenants/guides/multi-tenant-teams/assign-team-userrole-to-tenant.md

 ![](images/octopus-teams-role-tenant.png)

-This configures the team with `Project Contributor` permissions to any project with the Tenant `OctoPetShop-Team-Avengers`
+This configures the team with `Release Creator` and `Project Deployer` permissions to any project with the Tenant `OctoPetShop-Team-Avengers`

 ![](images/octopus-teams-userroles.png)